ABOUT ME

 p.4071 Horoscope of Mr. Kang Zun, the Dunhuang manuscript I wrote my senior thesis on.

 Recently I have been drawn to the history and philosophy of emotions.
 My new project is a cultural history of crying and tears in premodern China.
-I want to explore and understand the cultural, political, and bodily meanings of the shedding of tears.

 Academic Affiliation